 Your desk phone should be on your desk when you arrive and set up to work with the existing phone number assigned.
 Please do not move the phone at any time.
 It is connected to the BC 911 system and is specifically assigned a number to the location.
 You do not take your phone with you if you move offices.
-If you do not find a phone - please go to https://support.kccd.edu and create a case.
-To set up your voice mail you can also go to https://support.kccd.edu and find help articles on how to set up your voicemail, forwarding your phone and more.
+If you do not find a phone - please go to KCCD Service Center and create a case.
+To set up your voice mail you can also go to KCCD Service Center and find help articles on how to set up your voicemail, forwarding your phone and more.